google/docsy-example/content/en/guide/3. Configure SDDC/_index.md

 linkTitle: "3.
 Configure SDDC"
 weight: 4
 description: >
- Now that your SDDC is connected, let's finish it up!
+ Now that your SDDC is connected, let's get it setup!
 ---

 You will need to open the VMC firewall ports and configure vCenter for local access then optinaly you can link your on-prem vCenter